Nena Jolidon Croake: Early life and career

 Jolidon-Croake worked as a physician.
+She is regarded as one of the first female physicians in all of Pierce County.
+In 1890, she relocated to Tacoma, Washington, where she was then able to join several social organizations, in a town rich with new opportunities and rapid growth.
 She served as President of the Washington Equal Suffrage Society and supported the 1910 amendment which gave women the right to vote in Washington.